lozil/CoverLetterModifier/README.md

-# Document Tools Suite
+# Smart Text Replacer Suite

 A web suite featuring two powerful tools:
-- **Cover Letter Modifier**: Personalize cover letters using dynamic placeholders and export to PDF.
+- **Smart Text Replacer**: Personalize any text template using smart placeholders and export to PDF.
 - **Rich Text to PDF**: Write or paste rich text, preview, and export as PDF with page fill and font size options.

 ---

 ## Tools Overview

-### 1. Cover Letter Modifier
+### 1. Smart Text Replacer
 - **Dynamic Placeholder Detection**: Detects `{placeholder}` patterns in your template.
 - **Real-time Field Generation**: Creates input fields for each unique placeholder.
 - **Live Preview**: Shows the final text with replacements in real-time.